 A Second Mom and Dad

-Some in-laws might expect for you to start calling them mom and dad either after the engagement or after the wedding.
-If this is the case, your spouse should tell you about his or her parents’ expectations.
-Then, you have to honestly express what you think about the idea of calling your in-laws mom and dad.
-If you’re for it, then the conversation will be short.
+Some in-laws might expect you to start calling them mom and dad either after the engagement or after the wedding.
+If this is the case, your spouse should inform you of the expectations.
+Then, you have to honestly express what you think about the idea.

 Never Say Never

-You might find that, at first, you don’t want to call your in-laws mom and dad, but you change your mind down the line.
+You might change your mind down the line.
 Perhaps, after you have kids and you see the bond your in-laws share with your children, you’ll feel like honoring them with the title of mom and dad.
 Some people need that kind of time to adjust to their new married life and this new relationship they have with another family.
 That’s perfectly natural.

 Other people never feel comfortable calling their in-laws mom and dad, and that is perfectly all right, too.
-If you decide not to call your in-laws mom and dad, you must share your decision with your spouse.
-Realize that you can refrain from calling your spouse’s parents mom and dad, even if he or she wants to call your parents mom and dad.
-Guilt should not be part of this decision.
-If your spouse or your in-laws are making you feel guilty about the decision, you should stick to your guns, rationally explain your reasons, and affirm your love for the family and devotion to your spouse and leave it at that.
+If your spouse or your in-laws are making you feel guilty about the decision, stick to your guns, rationally explain your reasons, and affirm your love for the family and devotion to your spouse and leave it at that.